AcquaNet/jd-ws-microservice/README.md

 The tooll will require to select the HTML Client instance according to your environment.

 > ![Tip](images/note-icon.png)
-                        At the endo of this process, You will need to review the jdeinterop.ini and jdbj.ini files before deploy it on JD WS Microservice.
+                        At the end of this process, We recommend review jdeinterop.ini and jdbj.ini files before deploy it on JD Web Service Microservice using this guide:
-                        We recomend use this guide:
                         * [Understanding jdeinterop.ini File]( https://docs.oracle.com/cd/E24705_01/doc.91/e24221/jdeinterop_java.htm#EOTCN00333 "Understanding jdeinterop.ini File")

 ### Using JAVA APP